 - 1. Without command-line access, OCC commands, required for administrative tasks such as repairs and upgrades, are not available. - 2.
-Without Crontab access, you cannot run background jobs reliably. ajax/cron.php is available, but it is not reliable enough, because it only runs when people are using

-3. PHP timeout values are often low.
-Having low timeout settings can break longrunning operations, such as moving a huge folder.
+Without Crontab access, you cannot run background jobs reliably. ajax/cron.php is available, but it is not reliable enough, because it only runs when people are using the web UI.
+Additionally, ownCloud relies heavily on background jobs especially for long-running operations, which will likely cause PHP timeouts. - 3.
+PHP timeout values are often low.
+Having low timeout settings can break long-running operations, such as moving a huge folder.